Let’s talk Planet Earth. If you know anything about me, you know I very obviously…

 I reached out to Marriott to share the precautions they’re taking to ensure guest safety to inform this post.
 This is in no way an ad for Marriott Hotels.
-However, with their collection of properties that run that gamut from economical to luxurious, they serve as a gold standard for hospitality at all price points.

 Before You Go

-One big advantage I currently see with booking direct—either online or over the phone– is that you can get a better sense of how the hotel is taking precautions during COVID-19.
+If you’re worried about protocols at your hotel, call them directly to get a better sense of how the hotel is taking precautions during COVID-19.
 Don’t call the 1-800 number, call the actual hotel you’ll be staying with directly and ask how they are taking precautions to help stop the spread of COVID-19.

 It’s also worth noting that most hotels will tell you exactly what they’re doing to help combat the spread of COVID-19 right on their website.
 If you don’t see that front and center, proceed with caution.